legislation/data-documentation/reuse-licence.md

  * adapt our content;
  * exploit our content commercially and non-commercially (for example, by combining it with other data, or by including it in your own product or application).

-If you publish, distribute or transmit our content or data you have adapted from it, the licence requires you to provide or link to an attribution statement that acknowledges the copyright, source and licence, and if possible to link to the original licence.
+If you publish, distribute or transmit our content or data you have adapted from it, the licence requires you to provide or link to an attribution statement within your content, product or application that acknowledges the copyright, source and licence.
+If possible, the attribution statement should also link to the original licence.
 The following wording for acknowledgement is suggested:

  > © Crown and database right.
 Derived from content available under the [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) from [legislation.gov.uk](https://www.legislation.gov.uk).